-Data visualization is the secret art of turning blah data into visual graphics that people can understand (graphs, charts, infographics, etc.).
+Data visualization is the secret art of turning data into visual graphics that people can understand (graphs, charts, info graphics, etc.).

-And the reason why it is so important, is because when data is presented visually, it allows the human eye to see trends and patterns that it otherwise can’t see or make out.
+And the reason why it is so important is it allows the human eye to see trends and patterns that it otherwise can’t see or make out.

 Words may be mightier than the sword, but in a battle for our brains, visual images win every time.
 Colin Ware, author of “Information Visualization: Perception for Design” states,

 “The eye and the visual cortex of the brain form a massively parallel processor that provides the highest-bandwidth channel into human cognitive centers.”

 Here are a few additional statistics highlighting the importance of data visualization over text when presenting information: